 Many dogs will dash about as soon as they are released from the crate.
 Some will make a bee-line for the sofa and jump straight up, perhaps without hesitation.
 Even if your dog usually walks about the room calmly, they might dash across the house unexpectedly, for example in response to the doorbell.
 It’s therefore essential to keep close control over your dog whenever they are outside the crate.

 Above: Dogs are not allowed to jump on or off the sofa during the crate-rest period.
 Watch out – many dogs expect to be allowed on the furniture, and will make straight for the sofa on being released from their crate.

 Do keep your recovering dog on a fixed-length lead whenever outdoors.

-You’ll need to encourage your dog to walk slowly so as to give them a chance to place each foot properly.
+Encourage them to walk slowly to give them a chance to place each foot properly.
 It’s also a good idea to time your dog’s walks.
 Your vet may have advised you regarding how long the walks should be.
-It’s important not to exceed this.
+Don’t exceed this.
 For more advice on walking your recovering dog, click here.

 Above: It’s important to keep your dog safe and slow on the lead.